 - Describe practical tips for effectively linking family caregivers to support services provided by health care and community-based organizations (e.g., telehealth, online classes, and webinars)

 - Erin E. Emery-Tiburcio, Ph.D., ABPP, Co-Director of Rush Center for Excellence in Aging at Rush University Medical Center

 - Kathy Kelly, Executive Director, Family Caregiver Alliance/National Center on Caregiving

 - Bryan Godfrey, MA, MSW, LCSW, Clinical Social Worker, UNC Geriatrics Clinic

-This webinar is intended for a wide range of stakeholders, including frontline workers; staff at health plans, including Medicare-Medicaid Plans (MMPs), Dual Eligible Special Needs Plans (D-SNPs), and managed LTSS plans; and other health care and community-based organizations who are interested in strategies and programs for supporting caregivers of older adults.
+This webinar is intended for a wide range of stakeholders, including frontline workers; staff at health plans, including Medicare-Medicaid Plans, Dual Eligible Special Needs Plans, and managed Long-Term Services and Supports plans; and other health care and community-based organizations who are interested in strategies and programs for supporting caregivers of older adults.

 1 National Alliance for Caregiving and the AARP Public Policy Institute.
 (2015).
 Caregiving in the U.S. Retrieved from https://www.caregiving.org/wp-content/uploads/2020/05/2015_CaregivingintheUS_Final-Report-June-4_WEB.pdf.

 2 Family Caregiver Alliance.
 (2016).
 Depression and Caregiving.
 Retrieved from https://www.caregiver.org/depression-and-caregiving.